NIC-Brian-Org/DGL-113-Week-04-Assignment/README.md

    `.toggle()` method that you can use to toggle CSS classes on an element.
    When this is working, you will see the background of the clicked cell in yellow.
-1. Create a second function and use the addEventListener() method to listen for "click" events on the `<table>` element in the page.
-In this function, update the `.innerHTML` property of "Selected Cell Value" region of the page with the `.innerHTML` of clicked cell ( the `.target` property of the event object `e` passed to the function).
+1. Modify the function so that it updates the `.innerHTML` property of "Selected Cell Value" region of the page with the `.innerHTML` of clicked cell ( the `.target` property of the event object `e` passed to the function).
 When this is working, you should also see the value of the cell you clicked on updated